miltiadiss/miltiadiss/README.md

 ## Hi there!
 I'm Miltiadis 👋
 I'm an undergraduate student in the **Department of Computer Engineering & Informatics** of the Polytechnic Faculty of University of Patras, Greece.
-Here you can find some of the projects I have committed during the course of my studies!
+Here you can find some of the projects I have committed during my studies:

 ## My Stats
 .[![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=miltiadiss&layout=compact)](https://github.com/miltiadiss-github-readme-stats)